getkyo/kyo/README.md

 ## Using effects

 Kyo offers a modular approach to effect management, accommodating both built-in and user-defined effects organized in `object` modules.
-This organization ensures a consistent API and allows developers to focus on building complex applications without worrying about effect management intricacies.

-Importing the corresponding module into scope brings in the effect and any additional implicits it may need.
+Importing the corresponding module into scope brings in the effect and any additional types or implicits it may need.
 The naming convention uses lowercase module names for each effect type.

 ```scala
 // for 'Options' effect